Maheshjaya559/Data-cleaning/README.md

 ## 🤝 Contributing

 Contributions, suggestions, or improvements are welcome.
-Feel free to fork the repo or submit a pull request.
+Feel free to fork the repo or submit a pull request.[salaries.xlsx](https://github.com/user-attachments/files/19635170/salaries.xlsx)